Opening Post-COVID-19 – And How to Operate Efficiently

 However, for those restaurants that do not already offer it, it is not a cost-effective proposition to offer delivery only when you have the overheads of a restaurant.

 But when you can re-open, albeit, with social distancing measures in place, the delivery offer can add a revenue stream, helping supplement the reduced occupancy within the dining space due to the 2m social distancing rule.

-If you thought your kitchen or restaurant could not accommodate takeaway service due to capacity, not you might be able to with a quieter kitchen and dining space.
+If you thought your kitchen or restaurant could not accommodate takeaway service due to capacity, now you might be able to with a quieter kitchen and dining space.

 There are of course measures that need to be considered to protect the workforce and diners, whilst also maintain the dining ambience or experience you are renowned for.
 Who wants a helmeted delivery driver entering their restaurant?